glowroot/glowroot/README.md

 ## Overhead

-See the [glowroot-benchmark](https://github.com/glowroot/glowroot-benchmark) repository for a best effort to quantify the overhead by benchmarking the decently complex open source [Heat Clinic](http://demo.broadleafcommerce.org) demo application with and without Glowroot.
+While acknowledging that overhead depends on many factors, see [glowroot-benchmark](https://github.com/glowroot/glowroot-benchmark) for a best effort to provide some concrete overhead numbers.

 ## Code quality